univention/univention-corporate-server/doc/architecture/services/umc.rst

 The *UMC web frontend* is responsible for the presentation layer of |UMC| and runs in the user's web browser.
-It uses the modular JavaScript framework :program:`Dojo Toolkit` to create dynamic widgets.
-And it uses the :program:`Bootstrap` CSS framework for responsive designed web pages.
+It uses the modular JavaScript framework :term:`Dojo Toolkit` to create dynamic widgets.
+And it uses the :term:`Bootstrap` CSS framework for responsive designed web pages.

 :numref:`services-umc-web-front-end-model` provides a detailed view on the model of the *UMC web frontend*.